Course Types and Statuses

 • Inactive – Approved but not currently offered.
 May be reactivated without full review if content remains current.

-• Suspended – Temporarily not offered due to resource or programmatic issues.
-Requires a plan for currently enrolled students (teach-out).
-May be reinstated or closed depending on future circumstances.
+• Suspended* – Temporarily not offered due to resource or programmatic issues.
+Courses may be suspended upon department request, and courses that have not been offered in at least four years will be automatically suspended by the Registrar’s Office.
+Suspended courses may be reinstated or closed depending on future circumstances.

 • Closed/Terminated* – Permanently discontinued.
 No longer offered or listed in the catalog (though past offerings remain on student transcripts).